List 3-Coloring on Comb-Convex and Caterpillar-Convex Bipartite Graphs: Recognition of Caterpillar-Convex Bipartite Graphs

-In this section we give a polynomial-time recognition algorithm for caterpillar-convex bipartite graphs.
+We give a polynomial-time recognition algorithm for caterpillar-convex bipartite graphs.
 We are given a bipartite graph $G=(X\cup Y,E)$ and want to decide whether it is caterpillar-convex and, if so, construct a caterpillar representation $T=(X,F)$.
+First, we assume that a specific partition of the vertex set into independent sets $X$ and $Y$ is given as part of the input, and we want to decide whether there is a caterpillar representation $T=(X,F)$ with respect to that given bipartition (i.e., the vertex set of the caterpillar is the independent set $X$ that was specified in the input).
+At the end of this section, we will discuss how to handle the case that the bipartite graph is given without a specific bipartition of the vertex set and we want to decide whether the vertex set can be partitioned into independent sets $X$ and $Y$ in such a way that there is a caterpillar representation with respect to that bipartition.

-The main idea of the algorithm is to construct an auxiliary DAG $D$ on vertex set $X$ in such a way that the sinks in $D$ can be used as the backbone vertices of~$T$.
-To make this work, it turns out that we first need to remove twins and vertices whose only neighbors in $Y$ have degree one from~$X$.
+The main idea of the algorithm for recognizing caterpillar-convex bipartite graphs is to construct an auxiliary DAG $D$ on vertex set $X$ in such a way that the sinks in $D$ can be used as the backbone vertices of~$T$.
+To make this work, it turns out that we first need to remove some vertices from $G$ that have no effect on whether $G$ is caterpillar-convex.
+First, we show that we can remove isolated vertices from $X$ and vertices of degree 0 or 1 from $Y$.

-For a formal presentation of the algorithm, we first give some additional definitions.
-We call a pair of vertices $x_i$ and $x_j$ \emph{twins} if $N(x_i)=N(x_j)$.
-For each $x \in X$, define $T(x)=\{x' \in X \mid N(x)=N(x') \}$.
-Thus, $T(x)$ consists of the twins of the vertex~$x$ (including $x$ itself).
-This gives us a partition of $X$ into equivalence classes, each class being of the form $T(x)$ for some~$x$.
+\begin{lemma} Let $x\in X$ be a vertex with degree $0$, and let $G'$ be the graph obtained from $G$ by removing~$x$.
+Then $G'$ is caterpillar-convex if and only if $G$ is caterpillar-convex.
+Furthermore, a caterpillar representation of $G$ can be constructed from a caterpillar representation of $G'$ by adding $x$ in a suitable location. \end{lemma}

+\begin{proof} Let $T$ be a caterpillar representation of $G$.
+If $x$ is a leaf in $T$, we obtain a caterpillar representation $T'$ of $G'$ simply by removing~$x$ from~$T$.
+If $x$ is a backbone vertex in $T$ with at least one leaf $\ell$ attached to it, we obtain $T'$ by replacing $x$ in the backbone with $\ell$.
+If $x$ is a backbone vertex in $T$ without leaves attached to it, we obtain $T'$ by removing $x$ and making the two former backbone neighbors of $x$ adjacent (if $x$ had two backbone neighbors).

+For the other direction, let $T'$ be a caterpillar representation of $G'$.
+We can obtain a caterpillar representation $T$ of $G$ from $T'$ by adding $x$ as a backbone vertex to one end of the backbone of $T'$. \end{proof}

-\begin{lemma} Let $x,x'$ be twins, and let $G'$ be the graph obtained from $G$ by deleting $x$.
-Then $G$ is caterpillar-convex if and only if $G'$ is caterpillar-convex. \end{lemma}
+\begin{lemma} Let $y\in Y$ be a vertex with degree $0$ or~$1$, and let $G'$ be the graph obtained from $G$ by removing~$y$.
+Then $G'$ is caterpillar-convex if and only if $G$ is caterpillar-convex.
+Any caterpillar representation of $G'$ is also a caterpillar representation of~$G$. \end{lemma}

+\begin{proof} It is clear that any caterpillar representation $T$ of $G$ is also a caterpillar representation of~$G'$.
+For the other direction, let $T'$ be a caterpillar representation of $G'$.
+The neighborhood of $y$ induces an empty subtree or a single-vertex subtree in~$T'$, so $T'$ is also a caterpillar representation of~$G$. \end{proof}